the-rainbow-bridge/dc-sangha/README.md

-# DC Rainbow Sangha
+# Rainbow Sangha

-A platform to organize information and resources for the DC Rainbow Sangha
+A platform to organize information and resources for the Rainbow Sangha

 ## 💻 Commands